FACTS ABOUT DRINKING & MARIJUANA CULTURE AT UNL

 It is important to share information with students that dispel the perception that all their peers are using marijuana, drinking, and drinking excessively.

-Peer Behaviors: In 2022, 85% of UNL students indicated that they would not approve of a peer drinking so much that they cannot remember part of the previous evening; 88% said they would not approve of a peer drinking so much that they get sick; and 92% said they would not approve of a peer getting into situations that they may regret later*
+Peer Behaviors: In 2024, 88% of UNL students indicated that they would not approve of a peer drinking excessively to the point of not remembering parts of the previous evening.
+Additionally, 92% said that they would not approve of a peer drinking so much that they become sick, while 93% said they would not approve of a peer putting themselves in situations they might later regret.
+Furthermore, 98% indicated they would not approve of a peer driving after consuming any amount of alcohol.*

 When students realize that they’re not alone in either abstaining from or controlling their consumption of alcohol and marijuana they feel more comfortable declining the invitation to use substances.